- ERM Team

 Vendor and Publisher Representatives, please review our Declaration of Vendor Expectations prior to requesting a meeting.

-Co-Chair: Lindsay Cronk, Head of Collection Strategies and Scholarly Communication, River Campus Libraries
+Co-Chair: Lindsay Cronk, Assistant Dean, Scholarly Resources and Curation, River Campus Libraries

 Co-Chair: Liz Grace, Head of Collections & Systems, Edward G. Miner Library